Beside the Mountain

 The Best Pumpkin Spice Oatmeal Balls

-Updated: Feb 10, 2025 · Published: Oct 25, 2024 by Danika Vanderpyl · This post may contain affiliate links · Leave a Comment
+Updated: Aug 23, 2025 · Published: Oct 25, 2024 by Danika Vanderpyl · This post may contain affiliate links · 1 Comment

 Jump to Recipe Print Recipe

 These pumpkin spice balls are the perfect healthy fall snack!
 High in protein from the pumpkin seeds and flax seeds, you are gonna love this oatmeal energy ball recipe!
-It's a great way to use leftover pumpkin puree after making something like this healthy pumpkin cheesecakes, or pumpkin snack cake.

 Light brown energy bites with flecks of oats and dark chocolate chips with pumpkin seed on top and cinnamon sticks beside it.

-Why you'll love these pumpkin spice energy balls
+Why you'll love these pumpkin spice balls

-• Sweetened with maple syrup, and flavored with pumpkin pie spice for all the fall flavours!
+• Sweetened with maple syrup and flavored with pumpkin pie spice for all the fall flavours!

 Jump to: